CaptainYaya/Video-Game/README.md

-# Python-Video-Game
+# Python Games

-This is a repository for python games with pygame
+I have created this repository to insert examples of python codes about games with pygame : https://www.pygame.org/docs/ref/pygame.html